gruposantander/digital-trust-docker-compose/README.md

 Included in this bundle you have a component running a graphql stubs servers for demo purposes.
 If you want to customize your users data, edit the files under `mocks/people` folder

 There are other internal configuration parameters available under `config` folders.
 Refer to the additional repos and documentation for further details.

+If you need a new claim but avoid having to adapt the backend (dtp-server), you can re-purpose one of the [existing claims](https://gruposantander.github.io/digital-trust-docs/docs/claims) taking into account the type structure (simple or object).
+To do that, simply modify the file `config\spa-authorize\custom-structure.json`.
+Then you can modify or create personas with your data using the selected claim.

 ## Up server